ISMS.online Customer Licence Agreement

 Alliantist personnel or subcontractors acting in a coaching or support capacity inside the ISMS.online instance of the Customer are only added by the Customer for the time required and then removed by the Customer.

 The Customer is expected to take advantage of the Platform measures added for its benefit.
 Alliantist will not be responsible for any security incident or event that may occur because the Customer has failed to implement any or all of the Platform measures listed above.
 This includes Registered Users being responsible for maintaining the confidentiality and security of their password and login details and using the provided two factor authentication service.

 Sub-processors are used for a range of jobs and managed according to their role and risk around the personal data.
 Sub-processors for core service delivery (e.g. hosting) in Alliantist role as Data Processor are all UK hosted so have no international transfers.

 In Alliantist role managing customer support enablement (coaching, support issue tracking) and back-office delivery (e.g. customer finance management, customer communications) there are some international transfers which are covered with privacy shield and other international transfer agreements.

 Sub–processors used include:

-UK Cloud, AWS, Google, Jira, ZenDesk, Go To Meeting, Sujiivana, Taylor Baines, Xero, Fresh Financials, Ring Central, Word Press, Mailchimp.
+AWS (London primary and Dublin failover), Google, Jira, ZenDesk, Go To Meeting, Sujiivana, Taylor Baines, Xero, Fresh Financials, Ring Central, Word Press, Mailchimp.